up/air/README.md

 	<script src="air.min.js"></script>

-### Step 3 - Choose the suffixes and the corresponding display resolutions (See next examples).
+### Step 3 - Choose the suffixes and the corresponding display resolutions (See examples).

 #### Example 1: